 My great-uncle Albert was the youngest child in his family.
 Uncle ‘Al’, his parents and siblings (including my maternal grandmother) all lived in the City of Chicago (yes, in the city…we don’t bullshit about that) on Giddings Avenue on the NW side (yes, also Cubs fans).
 It’s hard to believe that, when Albert was young, his father (my great-grandpa) was a Chicago garbage man…who picked up trash with a wagon…drawn by horses…and that they lived just a block from Lawrence Avenue…which was then a dirt road.
 As a kid who also grew up on the NW side of Chicago – Mind.
 Blown.

 The Redmanns lived on a double lot, which they needed, because the horses were kept in the carriage house on the property (the carriage house is no longer standing, sadly).
 One chore for young Albert was to collect the horse manure in a wagon, take it to Lawrence Avenue and sell it to passersby for their gardens.
 When my gram first told me this story, I could see it…and feel it as though I were Albert (perhaps a glimpse into my distant future).
 I can picture young, slight Albert trudging with an unwieldy wagon to the ‘busy road’ to set up and sell.
 He had the backing for his sign and something to write with and hesitated a bit when it came time to spell m-a-n-u-r-e.
-That’s a tough one… So, he did what many of us descendants of the Redmanns do so well…he improvised.
+That’s a tough one… So, he did what many descendants of the Redmanns do so well…he improvised.
 His sign read “HORSE SHIT FOR SALE.”
 My gram’s belly would shake with laughter at this story.
 Needless to say, great-grandpa Redmann didn’t think it funny when word got back that his youngest was peddling horse ‘shit’ on Lawrence Avenue.

 As a city kid turned country(ish) myself, I’ve learned a lot of things about shit since moving to Viola, Wisconsin ten years ago.
 Great-uncle Albert was fortunate to be charged with disposing of horse apples (what people ‘in the know’ call horse manure) – as it’s much less disgusting on the excrement scale.
 Our area of expertise at Griff Run now includes your run-of-the-mill dog and cat shit; progressing to horse, chicken, bat and alpaca (those last two being superior fertilizers, btw).